WebGPU Headers

 Sometimes, object arguments passed to callbacks are non-owning (such as the WGPUDevice in WGPUDeviceLostCallback) - the application doesn't need to free them.

-Variable-sized outputs passed from the API to callbacks (such as message strings in most callbacks) are always owned by the API and guaranteed to be valid only during the callback's execution, after which the pointers passed to the callback are no longer valid.
+Variable-sized and struct-chained outputs passed from the API to callbacks (such as message strings in most callbacks) are always owned by the API and passed without ownership.
+They are guaranteed to be valid only during the callback's execution, after which the pointers passed to the callback are no longer valid.